graph-thinking/GraphThinkingJourney/initiationGraphThinking/README.md

 # Initiation Graph Thinking

-These course is as introduction to graph thinking.
+This course is as introduction to graph thinking.

 Audience : people whose job is data-related but doesn't necessary have programming skills.